Teddy34/gatsby-blog/blog/2019-06-28/index.md

 Boom it reads nicely doesn't it?

 Our FizzBuzz1 leverages nicely the first truthy => first executed pair.
-This is often great but at scale, it creates an integration risk when the link between the predicate and its mate is not strong enough.
-In FizzBuzz1, the [isMultipleOf3, outputFizz] pair only work because isMultipleOf5And3 case is handled above.
+In that sense, the naming convention we used has the scope of the cond usage.
+That makes it very close to the FizzBuzz specification.
+This is often great but at scale, it creates an integration risk when the link between the predicate and its pair is not strong enough.
+In FizzBuzz1, the [isMultipleOf3, outputFizz] pair only works because isMultipleOf5And3 case is handled above.

 #### Scale by decoupling the predicates